Just 3 miles from Chapel Cottage, Wells-next-the-Sea has a beautiful working harbour and boasts one of the best sandy beaches in North Norfolk.

 For a truly enjoyable and unforgettable experience become an alpaca trekker for the day by taking one or more of our groups of alpacas for a walk along the bridleways and coastal paths here at Wells-next-the-Sea & Stiffkey.

 Explore Wells Harbour aboard the “Wells Ferry”.
 Trips allow you to explore the sights and sounds of Wells Harbour, its beach and Salt Marsh.
-Most trips last one hour. £10 per person for adults and £5 for under 14s.
-We also offer shorter 30 minute trips for just £5 per person.
-Trips run every day from the end of March to the end of October, weather permitting.
-Trip times are displayed on the website and on our boards on Wells Quayside.
+Most trips last one hour.
+Trips run most day from the end of March to the end of October, weather permitting.
+Trip times are displayed on the website and on boards on Wells Quayside.